 Accidental pollution in the Danube River Basin can cause widespread damage to the environment, and endanger the health of local people and the state of local economies downstream.
 This was exemplified by the effects of the Baia Mare cyanide spill in Romania in 2000 or by the Hungarian redsludge accident at Aijka in 2010.
 The ICPDR is working to prevent accidental pollution and to improve response capability by compiling an inventory of all relevant "Accident Risk Spots".

-The Danube River is rapidly being colonised by new non-native species, due to the increasing interconnection of various European and global water bodies by canals and other waterways designed to facilitate navigation.
+The Danube River is seeing an influx of new non-native species, stemming from the increasing interconnections with various European and global water bodies via canals and other waterways designed to facilitate navigation.
 It is currently believed that alien species are very likely to become even more significant in the future, as the importance of the Danube as an international waterway increases.